Submit YourArticle to ArcUser Magazine

-All articles received by the deadline date for a specific issue will be reviewed by the ArcUser Editorial Committee and considered for that issue or possibly a later issue.
-No decisions regarding possible inclusion in the magazine are made before the article submission deadline.
+All articles received by the deadline date for a specific issue will be reviewed and considered for that issue or possibly a later issue.
+Although early submissions are encouraged, no decisions regarding possible inclusion in the magazine are made before the article submission deadline.

 Article Submission Deadlines